MllrB/InkShop/readme.md

         3. Users can update the margin percentages of existing product groups and update all prices.
     In addition, users can also adjust the product cost price.
 5. be able to add categories.
-    - Unfortunately, I left this too late and ran out of time to include it in
+    - Unfortunately, I left this too late and ran out of time to include it in this version.
 6. be able to set VAT rates.
     - Similar to product groups, each product is a member of a VAT group which determines the rate of VAT applied.
 The functionality is there, however, at the moment it is not being fully applied.
 In future versions, customers would also be members of a VAT group (set to a default) which would allow for VAT exempt customers or customers outside the site owner's VAT jurisdiction.
 7. be able to manage content on the website.